-17.5.4 Emergency Tenant Paging
+17.5.2 Emergency Tenant Paging

-Provide one (1) inch minimum conduit, bushed ends, to Paging Access Point (PAP) approved by MAA OT.
+Tenant to provide one (1) inch minimum conduit, bushed ends, to Paging Access Point (PAP) approved by MAA OT.
 A pull string must remain in conduit after installation.
-MAA does not provide speakers, conduit or wiring.
+MAA or WPS do not provide speakers, conduit or wiring.
 Tenants are responsible for coordination with MAA and WPS.

-Contractor shall verify Emergency Tenant Paging capacity with Timothy Watson, Manager Telecommunications at these locations.
+Contractor shall verify Emergency Tenant Paging capacity with Timothy Watson, Manager Telecommunications, twatson@bwiairport.com, at these locations.
 If capacity is available, the tenant's responsibility ends at the PAP.

-If capacity is not available, the tenant is to install additional wiring per OT Standards and Specifications using existing conduit and raceways from designated PAP to paging room.
+If capacity is not available, the tenant is to install additional wiring per OT Standards and Specifications using existing conduit and raceways from designated PAP to paging room if available space exists in conduits.